Parish Life

 St. Monica’s is an active place where you will find friends, fun, and a way to give back.

 Jesus calls us to create healthy communities – to live together as one body, serving the one Lord of all.
 At St. Monica’s we take that call seriously.
-We’re excited about the many activities and events that strengthen St. Monica’s as a circle of people who care about each other and about the world around us!
+We’re excited about the many activities and events that strengthen St. Monica’s as a circle of people who care about each other and the world around us!

-On these pages you will find many opportunities to be involved in the life of the parish both inside and outside our walls.
+On these pages, you will find many opportunities to be involved in the life of the parish both inside and outside our walls.

 Cursillo